DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 For each different type, the `int` is converted to the given type e.g. using `ToString("D9")` for `string`.

+These fillers are also used for test case generation.
+But are combined with other sort case generators.

 #### Difference to BinarySearch
 `BinarySearch` only has an overload without comparer for when `T : IComparable<T>`.
-That is, there is no overload where the value searched for is either not generically constrained or a reference type.
+That is, there is no overload where the value searched for when it not generically constrained.

  - Proposal https://github.com/dotnet/corefx/issues/15818
  - Implementation https://github.com/dotnet/corefx/pull/25777